3,277 related texts · 11 related myths · Page 3 of 69

 Our story takes us back to the time of Saul, the son of Kish, the first king of Israel.
 He was a complex figure, to say the least.
 The text, from Pirkei DeRabbi Eliezer 33, paints ...

-Today, let's look at a fascinating little puzzle found in Sifrei Bamidbar, a collection of legal interpretations on the Book of Numbers.
-The verse we're looking at begins with a se...
+A fascinating little puzzle found in Sifrei Bamidbar, a collection of legal interpretations on the Book of Numbers.
+The verse But what "thing" are we talking about?
+According to Si...

 Our tradition has words for that feeling, and they're not always easy to hear.
-The text paints a stark picture, beginning with the land itself turning against us.
-It says, "and the...
+This teaching paints a stark picture, beginning with the land itself turning against us.
+It says, "an...

 Maybe they gave you bad advice, or maybe they completely changed their tune on something important.
 How do you know who to trust, especially when it comes to matters of faith?
 The ...

 The ancient texts are full of surprising takes.It tackles the complex and often painful topic of divorce and remarriage.
-The text states, "for she (a returned divorcée) is an abomi...
+The verse reads, "for she (a returned divorcée) is an abomi...

-It’s a deeply human feeling, and one that our ancestors grappled with too.
-The ancient texts, like Sifrei Devarim 318, explore this very idea, but from a divine perspective, lookin...
+The ancient texts, like Sifrei Devarim 318, explore this very idea, but from a divine perspective, looking at the consequences of forsaking God.
+The phrase Stark, isn't it?
+It’s a ...

 In Jewish tradition, this isn't just a feeling; it's sometimes a calling.
 Sifrei Devarim, in its unique way, shines a light on the incredible self-sacrifice of Israel’s great leade...